 Deepnote provides an easy way to explore the current variables present in a notebook.
-After executing a cell that defines a variable, the variable will appear in the left sidebar with info about its type and contents.
+After executing a cell that defines a variable, the variable will appear in the right-hand sidebar with info about its type and contents.

-Rich DataFrame output
+Interactive DataFrame output

 When displaying any Pandas DataFrame, Deepnote provides interactive controls that allow you explore your data without having to write any additional code: